Skip to main content

 1. Restart your local network

 • Unplug the modem and router for 30 seconds, then plug the modem back in.
-Wait 2 minutes before powering the router.
-(Yes, timing matters here.)
+Wait two minutes before powering the router.
+This refreshes your ISP connection and clears cached routing tables.

 • On Android TV (11+) go to Settings → Network → Test Connection.
 On Fire TV (Fire OS 8+) use Settings → My Fire TV → Restart.
 On Roku (OS 12+) choose Settings → System → System restart.